Kemok21/build-guid/README.md

 After the first start, the app creates a setting file.

-Images of objects and champions are taken from the web service 'http://ddragon.leagueoflegends.com/cdn/6.24.1/img/'
+Images of objects and champions are taken from the web service 'http://ddragon.leagueoflegends.com/'

-For one launch, the app makes 1-2 requests at 'https://ru.api.riotgames.com/lol/static-data/v3/items' and 1 request at 'https://ap.api.riotgames.com/lol/ Static-data/v3/champions'.

-The app creates 4 temporary files in the 'C:\Users\\{User}\AppData\Local\Temp' directory : 'ru_RUitem.json', 'en_USitem.json', 'db_items.json' and 'lol.ico'

 The app has Russian and English localization